When was the first census data collected during British India

 After independence, the Government of India appointed the National Income Committee in August, 1949 with Prof. P.C.
 Mahalnobis as its chairman and Prof. D.R.
 Gadgil and Dr. V.K.R.V.
 Rao as its two members so as to compile a national income estimates rationally on scientific basis.
 The first report of this committee was prepared in 1951.
 The estimate given by Dr Rao regarding per capita output was 0.005.

-Following were the land tenure system prevailing during British colonial period:
+Following were the main land tenure system prevailing during British colonial period:

 Under British Rule, there were three main types of land tenure systems in India.
 They were Zamindars, Mahalwari and Rayatwari.